zalolorza/MidoFramework/readme.md

 The cool thing is that the scope inside the action will be the parent class.

+If you add a number at the end of the action name, like `action_admin_init_99` it'll be interpretated as the priority value.

 This also applies for `Managers` that extend `MidoManager`.

 ## Init